CookieUzen/tetris/README.md

 To control the block.

 - A/D moves left and right
-- W/S rotate the block by 90 degrees
+- Q/E rotate the block by 90 degrees
-- Q/E rotate the block by 180 degrees
+- W rotate the block by 180 degrees
 - F to hold block
+- S lower the block
 - SPACE to place block

 ## Compiling